Tourism in GermanyGermany recorded a total of twelve million tourists in 2020, ranking 20th in the world in absolute terms.

 Back to overview: Germany

 Most popular destinations in GermanyNo less than 3 cities in Germany are among the top 100 most popular destinations worldwide.
-In 2019 Berlin reached the 43rd place with 6.20 m tourists.
+In 2019, Berlin reached the 43rd place with 6.20 million tourists.
 According to Euromonitor, all foreign tourists with at least one overnight stay were counted.

-On average, each of the tourists arriving in 2019 spent about 1,288 US Dollars.
+On average, each of the tourists arriving in 2019 spent about 1,248 US dollars.
+Conversely, the inhabitants of Germany spend only around 860 dollars a year when they themselves spend vacations abroad.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 9 countries in Western Europe.

-Revenues in tourismIn 1995, tourism revenues amounted to 24.05 bn USD, or about 0.93 percent of the gross national product.
-This corresponded to about 14.85 m tourists at that time and roughly 1,620 USD per person.
+Revenues from tourismIn 1995, tourism revenues amounted to 24.05 billion USD, or about 0.93 percent of the gross national product.
+This corresponded to about 14.85 million tourists at that time and roughly 1,620 USD per person.
 Within 24 years, the country's dependence on tourism has increased noticeably.
-In the last year of the survey, the revenue now amounts to 58.20 bn USD, accounting for 1.5 percent of the gross national product.
-Each visitor now spends an average of 1,471 USD for his holiday in Germany.
+Before the outbreak of the COVID-19 pandemic, sales were $58.37 billion billion, 1.5 percent of gross national product.
+Thus, each visitor spent an average of $1,475 on their vacation in Germany.

 All data for Germany in detail